EPIC COUNSELING, PLLC

 If a client is 15 minutes late for an appointment, that appointment cannot be charged to insurance, therefore the no show/late cancel fee will be charged.
 If it is the last appointment of the day, the counselor may leave.
 However, if the counselor is still available the rest of the session can commence.

-A $35.00 service charge will be charged for any checks returned for any reason for special handling.
+A $35.00 service charge will be charged for any checks or a denied credit card returned for any reason.

-Due to the importance of your confidentiality and the importance of minimizing dual relationships, I do not accept friend or contact requests from current or former clients on any social networking site (Facebook, LinkedIn, etc).
-I believe that adding clients as friends or contacts on these sites can compromise your confidentiality and our respective privacy.
+Due to the importance of your confidentiality and the importance of minimizing dual relationships, Epic Counseling PLLC's therapists do not accept friend or contact requests from current or former clients on any social networking site (Facebook, LinkedIn, etc.).
+We believe that adding clients as friends or contacts on these sites can compromise your confidentiality and our respective privacy.
 It may also blur the boundaries of our therapeutic relationship.
-If you have questions about this, please bring them up when we meet and we can talk more about it.
+If you have questions about this, please bring them up during a scheduled session and we can talk more about it.

-I cannot ensure the confidentiality of any form of communication through electronic media, including text messages.
-If you prefer to communicate via email or text messaging for issues regarding scheduling or cancellations, I will do so.
-While I may try to return messages in a timely manner, I cannot guarantee immediate response and request that you do not use these methods of communication to discuss therapeutic content and/or request assistance for emergencies.
+Epic Counseling PLLC cannot ensure the confidentiality of any form of communication through electronic media, including text messages.
+If you prefer to communicate via email or text messaging for issues regarding scheduling or cancellations, we can do so.
+While we may try to return messages in a timely manner, we cannot guarantee immediate response and request that you do not use these methods of communication to discuss therapeutic content and/or request assistance for emergencies.

 Services by electronic means, including but not limited to telephone communication, the Internet, facsimile machines, and e-mail is considered telemedicine by the State of Michigan.
 Under the California Telemedicine Act of 1996, telemedicine is broadly defined as the use of information technology to deliver medical services and information from one location to another.
 If you and your therapist chose to use information technology for some or all of your treatment, you need to understand that: